Ranks in the Scout Association of Japan: Fuji Scout

 The Fuji Scout is the highest rank and award a Venture Scout can achieve in the Scout Association of Japan.
 Named for Mount Fuji, the iconic symbol of Japan, it was formerly the highest rank in the Scout section prior to the creation of Venture Scouts.
 A Scout who attains this rank is also called a Fuji Scout or Fuji.
 This award has an earn rate of .5%, or 1 in 200 Scouts who stay with the program, as with the BSA, but since membership numbers are only about 3% of the BSA, issuance of the Fuji Scout is much rarer.
-Since its introduction, the Fuji Scout rank has been earned by less than 3000 Scouts.
+Since its introduction, the Fuji Scout rank has been earned by fewer than 3000 Scouts.
 Venture members under the age of 18 may earn the Fuji Scout Award if they earned at least First Class rank in a Scout group.

 Rover Scouts

 Rovering is the college-age program of the Scout Association of Japan.
 Usually a distinctive group emblem or the university logo is worn on the right sleeve or as a neckerchief pattern.
 The level itself is signified by a golden hat brush on a deep sky blue background, encircled by a rope annulus, symbolic of the World Scout Emblem.